Celebrating God's Faithfulness for 67 Years !

 Will Grundy Medical Clinic, Christ Pantry, The Blessing Table, Morning Star Mission,

-of Sunnyhill Nursing Home each Christmas when we sing carols and distribute gifts to
+of Sunnyhill Nursing Home each Christmas when we sing carols and distribute gifts to every resident.

 We continue to support our college students through the Rev. James McNear Scholarship